Opinion: The Challenges Of Being A Foreign Reporter In China

 When we reached their destination, most passengers asked to exchange contact info on WeChat, China's ubiquitous social media app.
 Some invited me to dinner.

-If I'd been a traditional foreign correspondent, interviewing them on the street, they might have recoiled.
+If I'd been operating traditionally, interviewing them on the street, they might have recoiled.
 (I once introduced myself to a young Chinese man as a reporter and he actually leaped backward.)
 But as an American taxi driver, I was a curiosity and my foreign status a rare advantage.
 Distrust runs high on the streets of China, where people are wary of getting scammed by strangers.

 "I think the values taught to you Americans since an early age are among the reasons I trusted you," said Chen, a pajama salesman I met at a ferry stop, who invited me to his home for services at his underground Christian church.